yardokun/google-ux-design-course/README.md

 Hi!
 I'm Yardenna from Norway.
 I just finished my 2-year education in frontend developement.
 However, my passion is working with user experience design.
 I've always loved viewing and creating art and design, and used to draw and paint a lot.
 When my brother became an interaction designer and introduced me to the field, I realised for the first time what I want to do for a living.
 I am passionate about creating user-friendly solutions that everyone can understand, as I find it frustrating when poor design prevents people from knowing what to do and how to do it, and I value usability, clarity and accessibility.
 Enrolling in this course is very exciting, as it allows me to finally start learning about UX design in depth.

-# Module 1 — Foundations of User Experience Design
+# Course 1 — Foundations of User Experience Design

+# Module 1 — Introducing user experience design

 ## The basics of user experience design